mses-bly/PredictionUrbML/README.md

 # PredictionUrbML
-ML algorithms on top of PredictionIO Framework
+ML regression algorithms on top of PredictionIO Framework